Drone Racing League

 DRL drones race through the Swatch gate during Level 5: Allianz Riviera in the 2018 DRL Allianz World Championship Season.

-The Drone Racing League (DRL) is a professional drone racing league that operates internationally.
+The Drone Racing League (DRL) was a professional drone racing league that operated internationally.
 DRL pilots race in first person view with identical, custom-built drones at speeds above 80 mph through three-dimensional courses.
 News publication Quartz described DRL as feeling "like from Star Wars" with "hopes [of becoming] the Formula One, NASCAR and MotoGP of drone racing."

 Founded in 2015 and launched publicly in January 2016, DRL is broadcast on Twitter, NBC, NBC Sports, Sky Sports, ProSiebenSat.1, FOX Sports Asia, Groupe AB, and OSN.
 Former broadcast partners include ESPN and Disney XD.

-The league is currently in its fourth season, the 2019 DRL Allianz World Championship Season, which features seven races in locations including Allianz Riviera in Nice, France, BMW Welt in Munich, Germany, and The Adventuredome in Las Vegas, Nevada.
+In 2018, DRL launched the Artificial Intelligence Robotic Racing (AIRR) Circuit, an autonomous drone racing series.
+It invited teams of university students and technologists to design an AI framework capable of flying a drone through DRL courses without human intervention and compete for a chance to win $1,000,000 in prizes.

-DRL recently launched the Artificial Intelligence Robotic Racing (AIRR) Circuit, an autonomous drone racing series.
-It will invite teams of university students and technologists to design an AI framework capable of flying a drone through DRL courses without human intervention and compete for a chance to win $1,000,000 in prizes.
+DRL is no longer active following indefinite postponement of a planned 2025 event.
+As part of liquidation of the racing league, in 2026 DRL assets were auctioned including Racer4 drones.